 “The CBD market has exploded over the past year, and this trend definitely applies to awareness around the use of it for children,” Dr. Stuart Titus, CEO of Medical Marijuana, Inc. and subsidiary HempMeds tells Parentology.

 CBD is being targeted to treat various pediatric issues — even those encountered by newborns.
 These include cancer, anxiety, ADHD, OCD/ODD, inflammatory bowel symptoms, PTSD, Parkinson’s, and neurological disorders.
 It’s also being used as an immune booster for those grappling with colds and flu.
 The biggest buzz being generated around children benefitting from CBD has been in reference to epilepsy and autism/spectrum disorder.

 With a multitude of benefits being recognized, Titus hopes CBD use of will become more universal.
 A first stop for treating children dealing with seizures versus a last resort.

-The Marijuana Stigma vs Reality
+Stigma vs. Reality

 So if CBD is so great, why isn’t everyone using it?

 What first must be tackled – dispelling the myths behind the hemp-based product.
 For many years the public has been bombarded with stories about marijuana abuse.
 Much of the confusion is over the two main ingredients in medical cannabis: THC and CBD.

 “THC causes a euphoric ‘high’ at recreational doses, but when dosed in small amounts for medical purposes, patients can achieve symptom relief without the high,” Dr. Stacia Woodcock, a pharmacist with Curaleaf NY dispensaries, explains to Parentology.
 “CBD is the non-euphoric component of cannabis that’s a very powerful anti-inflammatory, anti-anxiety, anti-seizure medication.”